 Military waiver evaluations assess whether a person who would otherwise be disqualified from joining or continuing to serve in the military can receive a waiver to enlist or stay in service.
 A military psychological waiver (or military waiver for mental health) is commonly requested for mental health disqualifications when someone has had a psychological issue or received mental health treatment in the past.
-Sometimes, as part of the waiver process, you may be asked to get an outside psychological evaluation, and that is where we can help.
-The military is fair but strict, and psychological testing can provide an objective, scientifically-backed picture of how you are doing.
+Sometimes, as part of the waiver process, you may be asked to undergo an outside psychological evaluation, and that is where we can help.
+The military is fair but strict, and psychological testing can provide an objective, scientifically backed assessment of your performance.

 The following provides a detailed breakdown of military waiver evaluations, but please feel free to contact us or schedule a consultation about your specific situation.